 As an introvert, literature saved me from feeling the sadness my parents had always worried existed in me.
 Literature allowed me to discover some of the most amazing experiences, all from the comfort and safety of my bedroom.
 I became a pirate of the Treasure Island, a fairy in Wonderland, and an adventurer with Pippy.
 I became everything I ever expected myself to be.
 I had everything I needed and more to be happy as an introvert.

-When my parents discovered the amount of contentment and joy I gained from my books, they began to support my introverted nature even more by getting me books for holidays and special occasions.
+When my parents discovered the amount of contentment and joy I gained from my books, they began to support my introverted nature even more by getting me books for holidays and special occasions and chairs perfect for the avid reader, like me.
 This is when I truly began to discover the benefits of reading for introverted souls.
 I managed to find solace in literature for so many reasons, which made me want to help other introverts discover the same sense of passion I gained from books as a young girl and even as a growing woman.

 Many Authors Were Introverts